GLOBAL MARKETS-Stocks slide, US yields climb amid hawkish Fed, China tensions

 "The market has no doubts now about the Fed's policy stance, which is about as hawkish as it can get," Matsuzawa added.
 "They are ready to hike multiple times, and the bar is quite low."

-U.S. West Texas Intermediate crude CLc1 was at $71.90 a barrel, up 11 cents, or 0.2%, after closing 2.9% higher in post-July 4 holiday trade on Wednesday to catch up with Brent's gains earlier in the week.
+U.S. West Texas Intermediate crude CLc1 fell 7 cents, or 0.1%, to $71.72 a barrel, after closing 2.9% higher in post-holiday trade on Wednesday to catch up with Brent's gains earlier in the week.

 World FX rates YTD http://tmsnrt.rs/2egbfVh